Synthetixio/perps-keepers/README.md

 Options:
   -b, --from-block <value>    Rebuild the keeper index from a starting block, before initiating keeper actions. (default: "latest")
-  --network <value>           Ethereum network to connect to. (default: "kovan-ovm") -n, --num-accounts <value>  Number of accounts from the HD wallet to use for parallel tx submission.
+  --network <value>           Ethereum network to connect to. (default: "goerli-ovm") -n, --num-accounts <value>  Number of accounts from the HD wallet to use for parallel tx submission.
 Improves performance. (default: 10)
   -m, --markets <value>       Runs keeper operations for the specified markets, delimited by a comma.
 Supported markets: sETH, sBTC, sLINK. (default:
                               "sBTC,sETH,sLINK")